 There comes a point in every course creators life when they have to sit down and outline their online course.

-And whether you think you know exactly what you’re doing, or have absolutely no idea where to start, I’m going to share our tried and true process.
+And whether you think you know exactly what you’re doing, or have absolutely no idea where to start, we are going to share our tried and true process.
 It makes it incredibly easy to structure your online course and shares all of our insider tips to make sure your course is not only impactful, but thoroughly delightful for your students.

 1. Sell your course before all your content is created